 Daasiinaam Raavanaasya aham marShayaami iha durbalaa.

-It is very interesting to note that Princess Seetha had specifically chosen the phrase “Mahaa baaho” to glorify the physical prowess of Hanuman.
-He had merely asked for Her permission to punish the female demons and it is absolutely clear that no physical effort is truly required on Her part to execute that punishment.
-And yet, She claimed that She would not consider punishing the servant-maids just because of Her own physical weakness.
-In saying so, She is actually suggesting to Hanuman that He must also consider Himself to be physically feeble and should not engage in any action with an intention to counteract the doings of Fate.
-Princess Seetha has delivered a clear message to all living entities and reminded all of us to realize the ineffectiveness of our physical abilities and the Superiority of the Divine Power which governs Fate/Destiny.
-In her concluding remarks, Princess Seetha has further instructed that it is incorrect to respond to evil with evil.
+It is very interesting to note that Princess Seetha specifically using the phrase “Mahaa baaho” to glorify the physical prowess of Hanuman who merely asked for her permission to punish the female demons and it is absolutely clear that no physical effort is truly required on her part to execute that punishment.
+And yet, she claims that she will not consider punishing the servant-maids just because of her own physical weakness.
+In saying so, she is actually suggesting to Hanuman that he must also consider himself to be physically feeble and should not engage in any action with an intention to counteract the doings of Fate.
+Princess Seetha delivers a clear message to all living entities and reminds all of us to realize the ineffectiveness of our physical abilities and the Superiority of the Divine Power which operates Fate/Destiny.
+In her concluding remarks, Princess Seetha further instructs that it is incorrect to respond to evil with evil.
 No evil is to be done, even to those cruel persons of sinful deeds, who take pleasure to harm others and continue to perpetuate their sinful acts.
 Kindness is to be shown by a noble person either towards a sinner or to a virtuous person or even to a person who deserves death, for, there is none who never commits a wrong.
 Virtuous persons value good conduct as an ornament.
-A Superior person does not take into account the sin of those who have committed an offense or a transgression.
+A superior person does not take into account the sin of those who have committed an offense or a transgression.